 The feedback I received, although generally helpful, and on occasion even encouraging still did not make any difference in the way I felt about my writing.
 If I was to become a great, prolific, and perhaps even slightly famous writer, I had to work even harder than ever to hone my craft in pursuit of greatness and self-worth.

-Until I met Angie, I was flat-out obsessed with writing and creating meaningful documentation that was ever-representative of the human condition.
-Angie was the first one to formally introduce me to photography; and with her help I was able to integrate the two mediums into one through the use of my blog.
+I have long been flat-out obsessed with writing and creating meaningful documentation that was ever-representative of the human condition.
 Before his passing, my father provided me with professional-grade camera equipment and ensured that for the remainder of my lifetime, I would have access to a professional grade Internet server.
-It was the culmination of these gifts, the support of Angie, and the years of hard work that has resulted in where I stand today as a writer and photographer.
+It was the culmination of these gifts and the years of hard work that has resulted in where I stand today as a writer and photographer.

 Yet, after all that I have accomplished, and how much I have improved, I feel that in pursuit of greatness, I am still nowhere near the level of greatness, where I wish to one day be.